 If you find it’s wildly off, then once again, reaching out to Uber customer service is a good idea.
 They should be able to explain why the fare was so different from the estimate provided.

-Uber drivers rely heavily on tips to make a living and are always appreciative when customers choose to tip.
+Drivers rely heavily on tips to make a living and are always appreciative when customers choose to tip.
 While it’s not obligatory if you think your driver has done a great job, it’s always nice to show your appreciation.